 \section{Introduction}

-Recently, phishing has become a go-to type of attack for cybercriminals because it is cost-effective and requires little technical knowledge \citep{sahingoz2019machine}.
-A phishing attack is launched primarily through spam email.
-Links often embedded within these emails lead to phishing web pages.
-Gmail daily intercepted over 100 million spam emails alone in April 2020, 18 million of which were COVID-19 pandemic phishing attacks \footnote{J. Tidy, “Google blocking 18m coronavirus scam emails every day,” https://www.bbc.co.uk/news/technology-52319093, accessed: 2020-04-20.}.
-The scale of this cyber-attack has necessitated the attention of industrial and academic experts have put much effort into combating phishing and invented various anti-phishing solutions.
+Phishing has recently become a preferred method of attack for cybercriminals due to its low cost and limited technical skill requirements.
+The majority of phishing attacks begin with spam emails.
+Frequently, these emails contain links to phishing web pages.
+In April 2020 alone, Gmail intercepted over 100 million spam emails daily, including 18 million COVID-19 pandemic phishing attacks.\footnote{J. Tidy, “Google blocking 18m coronavirus scam emails every day,” https://www.bbc.co.uk/news/technology-52319093, accessed: 2020-04-20.} Due to the magnitude of this cyber-attack, industrial and academic experts have put much effort into combating phishing and invented various anti-phishing solutions.

-Several techniques have been proposed to combat phishing attacks on desktop \citep{lecun2015deep, gutierrez2018learning, buber2017detecting}, and mobile web pages. \citep{amrutkar2017detecting}.
-The basis of most phishing detection schemes is on the underlying technology used for the phishing website identification.
-The techniques are majorly classified as search engine based \citep{chiew2015utilisation}, \citep{ding2019keyword}, \citep{varshney2016phish}, statistic machine learning based \citep{buber2017detecting}, phishing blacklist and whitelist based \citep{li2014towards}, \citep{krishnamurthy2012method}, and visual similarity based methods \citep{chiew2015utilisation}, \citep{chen2014anti}.
-Research has shown that search engine based techniques are fleetly and less computational exhaustive.
-Despite the speed offered by search engine-based techniques, they are nevertheless dependent on third-party applications.
-They are also prone to high false positive rates (FPR).

-Consequently, the use of machine learning methods has become popular.
-This popularity is because of its independence from external systems and its ability to detect zero-day phishing attacks, which reduces FPR.
-Most existing machine learning-based phishing detection methods, such as the works proposed by \citep{barraclough2013intelligent} and \citep{ho2019detecting}, are built using manually engineered features from the prominent components of a web page like the URL, HTML, and Network modules.
-These features fed into the machine learning classification model can be discrete or binary variables.
-Although these techniques have proven successful, they have some limitations.
-Manual feature engineering techniques can be tedious.
-They require specialized domain knowledge to establish the features that will be useful to a specific platform.
-Also, models built on manual features have difficulties accommodating new data.
-Therefore, they cannot detect phishing web pages with updated content and structure.
-This challenge necessitates the regular upgrading of the feature set.

-Motivated by the above challenges, we propose WebPhish, an end-to-end deep neural network that takes advantage of the benefits of using both the URL and HTML content in its raw form to detect a phishing attack.
-We employ an embedding technique to initiate an automatic feature extraction of the corresponding characters into homologous dense vectors.
-Subsequently, the concatenation layer merges the URL and HTML embedding matrices.
-Then, a Deep Neural Network (DNN), specifically a Convolutional Neural Networks (CNNs), is used to model its semantic dependencies.